hallard/Denky-D4/README.md

 ```

-### Customn WEB Interface
+### Custom WEB Interface

-If you are not happy with values on the WEB interface you can totaly change it to fit your needs.
+If you are not happy with values on the WEB interface you can totaly change them to fit your needs.

-You can add new values to display or even disable all values displayed and use you own or even some calculated ones.
+You can add new values to display or disable all values displayed and use you own or even some calculated ones.

 To disable all current values displayed please use the following command in console (not the berry one)